 Aretha Franklin will sit in with Wynton Marsalis and the Jazz at Lincoln Center orchestra during the annual Big Band Holidays concert at the at Rose Theater in New-York City >> 17 MINUTES on RVM >>

 Aretha Franklin sings with a big band at Lyric Opera House in Baltimore >> 40 MINUTES on RVM >>

 you do not want to miss Aretha Franklin on ‘Shindig!’ on ABC >> 2 MINUTES on RVM >>

-Wikipedia : This day (March 25, 1942), in Memphis, Tennessee, is born Aretha Franklin a.k.a. the Queen of Soul, an American singer.
+Wikipedia : This day (August 16, 2018), in Detroit, died Aretha Franklin a.k.a. the Queen of Soul, American Soul singer.

 Official Site : While she was unquestionably influenced by the presence of such gospel luminaries as Clara Ward (a strong influence), Mahalia Jackson and the Reverend James Cleveland in the Franklin household, it was secular performers such as Dinah Washington and Sam Cooke (also visitors to the Franklin residence) who helped shape Aretha’s wide-ranging interest in popular music.